 Play streets evaluation report

-The Council's Play Streets has reached more than 1,600 children and led to thousands of hours of active play, a report by children's play expert Tim Gill shows.
+Our Play Streets have reached more than 1,600 children and led to thousands of hours of active play, a report by children's play expert Tim Gill shows.